Yorev89/Poli-Synth/README.md

-# Poli-Synth — DIY Polyphonic Synthesizer
+# Poly-Synth — DIY Polyphonic Synthesizer

 A homebrew polyphonic synthesizer built from scratch, based on a three-MCU architecture.
 This repository contains all firmware files